+'''

-a + b add
+a + b

-a - b subtract
+a - b

+subtract

-a b multiply
+a b

+multiply

-a / b divide
+a / b

+divide

-a % b remainder
+a % b

+remainder

--a negate
+negate

-(a) evaluate first
+evaluate first

+'''

 ManuScript evaluates operators strictly from left-to-right, unlike many other languages; so 2+34 evaluates to 20, not 14 as you might expect.
-To get the answer 20, you'd have to write 2+(34).
+To get the answer 14, you'd have to write 2+(34).

 ManuScript also supports floating point numbers, so whereas in some early versions 3/2 would work out as 1, it now evaluates to 1.5.
-Conversion from floating point numbers to integers is achieved with the RoundUp(expr), RoundDown(expr) and Round(expr) functions, which can be applied to any expression.
+Conversion from floating point numbers to integers is achieved with the RoundUp (expr), RoundDown (expr) and Round (expr) functions, which can be applied to any expression.